Travelling Safely with Your Pet

 Navigating the waterways

 During the summer months boating is a popular activity, especially in cottage country.
-If you plan to take your pet out on the water with you be sure to invest in a pet life jacket - even good swimmers can tire easily in rough water, and banks may be slippery or steep to climb.
-Life jackets not only keep your pet afloat if she's "jumped ship," they can help protect against hypothermia in cold water and can make it easier to pull her onboard.
-It's also important to remember that it can get very hot on the water so be sure to provide a shaded area for your pet to rest, and bring plenty of fresh water to prevent dehydration and heat stroke.
-If you are planning to be on the water for a long period of time you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up "pets and portable potty system" on the Internet).
+If you plan to take your pet out on the water with you be sure to invest in a pet life jacket.
+Even good swimmers can tire easily in rough water, and banks may be too slippery or steep to climb.
+Life jackets not only keep your pet afloat if they decide to jump overboard, but they can also help protect against hypothermia in cold water and can make it easier to pull them back on board.
+It's also important to remember that it can get very hot on the boat.
+Be sure to provide a shaded area for your pet to rest, and bring plenty of fresh water to prevent dehydration and heat stroke.
+If you are planning to be on the water for a long period of time, you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up "pets and portable potty system" on the Internet).
 It is also advisable to call the marina in advance to determine their policies regarding pets.

 Riding the rails

 If you are planning to travel by train the same precautions and guidelines should be followed as with the other forms of travel.
 Some train companies do not allow pets on board so research their pet travel policies before booking your trip.

 Today a surprising number of accommodations welcome pets.
 Before booking ask about pet policies.
 Lodgings may have restrictions on the types or size of pets allowed, or they may designate only certain rooms for animals.
 Properties may also have policies that pets must be crated when unattended, or not left alone at all.
 If you're travelling with a dog ask for a room on the first floor with direct access outside, ideally near a walk area.
 Follow pet etiquette at all times to ensure pets continue to be welcomed guests: